Toma-Shops-2025/MyPartsRunner247/BUSINESS_MODEL_AND_VALUE_PROPOSITION.md

 ---

-*This business model document provides a comprehensive overview of MyPartsRunner's value proposition, financial projections, growth strategy, and competitive positioning.
+*This business model document provides a comprehensive overview of MY-RUNNER.COM's value proposition, financial projections, growth strategy, and competitive positioning.
 The platform's universal delivery approach and driver-focused model position it for significant growth and market leadership.*